gonfva/gonfva.github.io/content/en/blog/2025-09-14-emails-whispery-site.md

 I'm learning.

 This app is probably the last one with a "vibe" approach.
 The next one will be more agentic.
 More purposeful.
-With more automated test.
+With more automated tests.
 Deployments from day one.
 With task definitions as Github issues.
 Tools defined.
 Workflows defined.

-And by the way, I used a third-level domain (email.whispery.site) because I have other plans for the second level (whispery.site)
+And by the way, I used a third-level domain (email.whispery.site) because I have other plans for the second level domain (whispery.site)